wp-plugins/random-file/readme.txt

 == Changelog ==

+= 1.7 =
+* Use DIRECTORY_SEPARATOR instead of hardcoding '/' when determining absolute path
+* Properly escape the attributes for the link markup
+* preg_quote() the extensions
+* Cast $exclusions arg to array before use
+* Re-license as GPLv2 or later (from X11)
+* Add 'License' and 'License URI' header tags to readme.txt and plugin file
+* Minor code reformatting (spacing)
+* Remove ending PHP close tag
+* Note compatibility through WP 3.4+
+* Drop support for versions of WP older than 2.8

 = 1.6.2 =
 * Note compatibility through WP 3.3+
 * Add link to plugin directory page to readme.txt